Reconciling cosmic dipolar tensions with a gigaparsec void: Conclusions and Remarks

-{\it Conclusions and Remarks --} To summarize, we propose that the existence of a Gpc-scale local void could affect the validity of the cosmological principle, and reconciling the related dipolar tension.
+To summarize, we propose that the existence of a Gpc-scale local void could affect the validity of the cosmological principle, and reconciling the related dipolar tension.
 In particular, we study the induced CMB dipole and quasar dipole in the view of an off-center observer inside a Gpc-scale local void.
 Due to the intrinsic matter distribution anisotropy in an off-center void, the detected photons from different directions have experienced distinct cosmic expansion histories, which causes an anisotropy in their redshift.
 Such a redshift anisotropy could induce cosmic dipoles by affecting the CMB temperature fluctuation and the analysis in quasar number counting.
-In our benchmark void model with a $3.2 \mathrm{Gpc}$ void radius, $0.6 \mathrm{Gpc}$ void boundary and $-0.057$ density contrast, an off-center observer with $492 \mathrm{Mpc}$ away from the void center and relative orientation $(l,b) = $ (264\textdegree, 48\textdegree) in galactic coordinate, could observe the CMB dipole $\mathcal{D} \simeq 1.23 \times 10^{-3}$ and quasar dipole $\mathcal{D} \simeq 1.25 \times 10^{-2}$.
-The larger amplitude of quasar dipole than that of CMB dipole is caused by the peak anisotropy at the boundary of the void around $z = 1$ and the dipolar tension between them decreases from $4.9 \sigma$ to $1 \sigma$ in a Gpc-scale void as shown in Fig.~\ref{cmbaz}.
+Also, the intrinsic matter anisotropy in the view of an off-center observer can induce an angular matter density dipole, which should be an approximation of the quasar number dipole.
+In this Gpc-scale local void scenario, the induced dipole structures in the view of an off-center observer are distinct at different redshifts, and a peak feature in dipole amplitude appears around void boundary.
+When the void boundary is located at $z = 1.2$, such a peak feature in dipole amplitude can help reconcile the dipolar tension between CMB dipole and quasar dipole.